-You can also do extension activities in your journal that go along with each weekly theme and season.
+You can also do extension activities from the current rhythms newsletter that go along with each weekly theme and season.

 Dress for the weather.
 Rain boots, waterproof jackets, cold weather suits, gloves, hats, and bare feet will all be needed.
 Also, make sure your children have adequate water (water packs work great!) and snacks each week.

 We suggest a FS backpack to help keep all your supplies in one place and make getting out the door easier.
 Hikes are more fun when you’re prepared.
 Optional supplies would be: a whistle, field guides, a microscope, magnifying glass, multi-purpose tools, binoculars, a compass, and a net or bug catcher.
 You will also need a whittling kit most years.

 Forest school is what you make it.
 As the parent, you decide how deep you want to go.
 But our activities have the potential to expand across all subjects.
 Since they’re rooted in play, your kids may not even realize learning is happening!

 No. For safety reasons and for us to create a true community, parents stay.

 Our motto is “Parents are their child‘s teacher.”
 We leave control to the parents.
 We also believe it is more important for children to hear what their own parents believe about world views than to hear what we believe.

 Our activities and nature journals are neutral and do not endorse, add in, or exclude any particular religions (or lack of religion.)

 As the parent you are in charge of your child’s education, so you can take the lesson in any direction or depth that you want to for your family.